 How to Start an LLC in West Virginia

 To start an LLC in West Virginia, you must file Articles of Organization with the Business & Licensing Division.
 You can file the document online.
-The Articles of Organization cost $130.68 to file.
+The Articles of Organization cost $130.68 to file online.
 Once filed with the state, this document formally creates your West Virginia LLC.
 However, to actually ready the LLC to do business, you must complete several additional steps.
 Whether you want to try filing yourself or prefer to use our expert services, Northwest can help you start your West Virginia LLC with confidence.

 Starting a West Virginia LLC Guide: